 Who Can File a Wrongful Death Claim?

+Wrongful death is defined as death caused by the wrongful actions of someone else.
 When a person dies because of the negligence of someone else, a wrongful death claim can be filed to pursue the damages resulting from the incident.
+If you are a legal representative of the deceased, you can also file a claim on their behalf after their passing.
 Although the death of one person can impact many different people, only certain people are entitled to file a wrongful death claim.
 Usually, this right is reserved for the people most affected — emotionally and financially — by the victim’s death.

 Immediate Family — Spouses and Children